PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Structure and usage of the software

 \section{Structure and usage of the software}

-PULSEE is not simply a simulator of the time evolution of nuclear spin states, but also reproduces all the main features of NMR/NQR experiments.
-In this way, the program is a valuable tool in experimental research, as the outcomes of a simulation are generated in a form that can be directly compared with the results measured in laboratories.
+PULSEE is not simply a simulator of the time evolution of nuclear spin states, but it also reproduces all the main features of NMR/NQR experiments.
+In this way, the program is a valuable tool in experimental research, as the outcomes of a simulation are generated in a form that can be directly compared with the results measured in a laboratory.

+Numerical simulations are prone to errors due to assumptions in approximations and in numerical absolute tolerance if pushed beyond their intended use.
+In order to ensure full control over PULSEE and a reliable reproduction of results, we have opted for a completely independent implementation, in addition to an integration with an already-exiting framework, such as QuTiP \cite{Johansson2012}, to fully grasp any potential numerical artifacts.
+In particular, we noticed that the 2$^\text{nd}$ order Magnus expansion was insufficient in the interaction (Dirac) frame, but sufficient in the rotating reference frame (RRF), induced by $\mathcal{O}_{RRF}=h\nu I_z$.
+By going to a higher order in the Magnus expansion, the two pictures converged, demonstrating the necessity of being able to fully access and change the source-code of the program.
+Moreover, there is great benefit to incorporating PULSEE and QuTiP because of the relevant extra features already developed within this framework.